-Construction Accident Attorney Located in Holland, PA
+Construction Accident Attorney Located in Bucks County, PA

 Construction is everpresent throughout Pennsylvania, whether it is on roads, for commercial purposes, or in residential neighborhoods.
 These construction sites are often filled with a wide variety of hazards that can result in significant harm.
 Many of the people that get injured on construction sites are workers, but pedestrians and other members of the public can be hurt as well.
 If you have been injured on a construction site, it is important to consider your legal options.
 Regardless of whether you were a construction worker or a pedestrian, you may be entitled to compensation.
 If you need an experienced attorney to help you recover the compensation you deserve, contact the Law Office of Neal E. Newman today to schedule a free initial consultation.